mdn522/wf-kiwi-urgent-weapon-crafting/README.md

 # Warface K.I.W.I.
-Urgent Weapon Crafting
+Urgent Weapon Crafting [OUTDATED]
 Opens disabled K.I.W.I. page so you can manage your weapon crafting crates.
 This is a Google Chrome Extension. also works on Opera